All Collections

 General

-General is a set of configurable options and information that affect the Intercom.
+General is a configurable set of options that affect the intercom and information about the intercom.

 Continuous Audio

-for example, the intercom can be used to listen to what is going on around it even when no call is in progress, this audio will be recorded
+If enabled, the intercom continues to record and stream audio when not in a phone call.
+For example, the intercom can be used to listen to what is happening around it, even when no call is in progress.
+(This audio is recorded.)

 Tamper Events